magicaks/magicaks/README.md

 These steps need to be done once each time a new project is started.

 * Generate AAD server and client applications by running the file ``utils/create-rbac-apps.sh``.
-Please notes that this script can only be run by **owner** or the active directory.
+Please notes that this script can only be run by **owner** of the active directory.
 You can use the same credentials for all projects so this is not needed per project but once for each Active Directory used.
-* Extract the folder ``fabirkate-defs`` and push these files into a new repo.
+* Extract the folder ``fabrikate-defs`` and push these files into a new repo.
 This is the admin HLD repo.
 Make sure to read README.md in that folder to do the configs required to set up AAD and RBAC setup.
 * Make a new repo called k8smanifests. this will be your admin manifest repo as tracked by flux gitOps admin controller.
 * Setup github actions pipeline using ``.github/workflows/generate-manifests-gh.yaml`` as the sample and use the above repo as the repo to write the generated k8s manifests.
 * Make another repo called k8sworkloads, a sample is [here](https://github.com/sachinkundu/k8sworkloads).
-This is where non privileged workloads should be listed.
+This is where non-privileged workloads should be listed.
 This is tracked by flux gitOps non admin controller.

 ### Provisioning resources
 * Make a file called .env and put these values in it and fill those with suitable values.